The Happiness Patrol: Production

 Working titles for this story included The Crooked Smile.
-The production team considered transmitting this story in black and white to fit with its intended film noir atmosphere.
+McCoy recalled that the production team considered transmitting this story in black and white to fit with its intended film noir atmosphere, though this was only communicated to him after filming had concluded.
 A fan myth holds that the third episode was originally meant to be animated rather than filmed, but this was never the case.
 The entire serial was shot in studio in July and August 1988.

-Helen A was intended to be a caricature of then British Prime Minister Margaret Thatcher.
-Hancock stated that she "hate[d] Mrs Thatcher with a deep and venomous passion".
-In 2010, Sylvester McCoy said that the production team was "a group of politically motivated people and it seemed the right thing to do. [...]
-Our feeling was that Margaret Thatcher was far more terrifying than any monster the Doctor had encountered."
-Andrew Cartmel, the story's script editor, said that he "was very angry about the social injustice in Britain under Thatcher" and was "delighted that came into the show."
+Helen A was intended to be a caricature of then British Prime Minister Margaret Thatcher, a figure who was deeply disliked by both cast and creatives; after Andrew Cartmel and Graeme Curry agreed that the serial should be an attack on Thatcher, the subtext was initially "back-pedalled slightly" but was then strengthened at the urging of Sheila Hancock who, hating Thatcher "with a deep and venomous passion", only accepted the part of Helen A on the condition that she could model her performance as closely on Thatcher as possible.
 The Doctor calling on the drones to down tools and revolt was intended as an allusion to the 1984–85 miners' strike and other industrial disputes in then-recent memory.
-Most of this element was eventually toned down.

 In the story, the Doctor sings "As Time Goes By", sung by Dooley Wilson in Casablanca.
 John Normington played Morgus in The Caves of Androzani, and later appeared in "Ghost Machine", an episode of Torchwood.
 Lesley Dunlop previously played Norna in 1984's Frontios and Harold Innocent would go on to appear in the 1993 radio serial The Paradise of Death.